asharalam11/learning_notes/gcp_core_infrastructure.md

 ### Kubernetes Engine

 Kubernetes is an orchestrator for containers to better manage and scale applications.
 It lets you deploy containers on a set of nodes called cluster.
-Cluster consists of master (that controls the system as a whole) and a set of nodes (which run the containers).
+Cluster consists of master (that controls the system as a whole) and a set of nodes (which run the containers and nodes are compute engine VMs).
 In *Kubernetes, nodes are computing instances but in Google Cloud, nodes are VMs running in Compute Engine.* __Kubernetes Engine__ is *kubernetes as a managed service in the cloud*.

 #### :swimmer: Deep dive into Kubernetes Engine

 * __pod__: Smallest deployable unit in Kubernetes.
-Usuallym we have one container for each pod.
+Usually we have one container for each pod.
-* `__kubectl__ run nginx --image=nginx:1.15.7`starts a deployment with a container running in a pod.
+* `kubectl run nginx --image=nginx:1.15.7`starts a deployment with a container running in a pod.
 * __deployment__: It refers to the group of replicas of the same pod
 * __GKE__: It helps in load balancing for containers
 * __service__: A service groups a set of pods together and provides a stable end point for them (like IP address).
 Services provide stable endpoints for nodes.